The Rust core allocation and collections library

 with boxes because each node often has only one owner, the parent.

-Rc type is a non-threadsafe reference-counted pointer
+Rc type is a non-threadsafe reference-counted pointer type intended

-type intended for sharing memory within a thread.
+for sharing memory within a thread.
 An

-Rc pointer wraps a
+Rc pointer wraps a type,

-T, and only allows access to
+only allows access to

 &T, a shared reference.

 This type is useful when inherited mutability (such as using